smart-host/slack-merge-queue/README.md

 ### Tips:

-- To watch a thread in slack, manually make a comment in the message thread. you will then be alerted when events a posted to the queue item.
+- To watch a thread in slack, manually make a comment in the message thread. you will then be alerted when events are posted to the queue item.
 For eg. just add a "Watching" comment to the thread of the queue item

 ## Notes